bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 $ ./mvnw clean install -Pdistribute
 ```

-The generated documentation is available from target/.../index.html.
+The generated documentation is available from `target/site/reference/html/index.html`.

-The documentation is built using mkdocs.
+The documentation is built using mkdocs and must be installed on the system (see [DEPLOYMENT](etc/ci/DEPLOYMENT.md)
+for further instructions).

 ### Development and Deployment